Toloka/docs/en/guide/concepts/distribute-tasks-by-pages.md

 ## Smart mixing {#smart-mixing}

 Specify how many tasks of each type should be in each task suite.
 For example, 8 general tasks, 1 training and 1 control task.
-If necessary, specify the minimum number of tasks for each type in additional settings.
-The order of tasks depends on the [**Keep task order**](pool-main.md) pool setting.
+If necessary, specify the minimum number of tasks for each type in [pool settings](pool-main.md).
+The order of tasks depends on the **Keep task order from uploaded data** pool setting.

 #### When to use